“It is a time of change,” Sazed said. ”Perhaps it is also time to learn of other truths, other ways.”

 In that, I am in awe.
 Not only is it really commendable for an author to methodically iron out his weaknesses (such as prose and minor characters), he also strung me along on a brutally unpredictable ride that left me shell-shocked, and it granted me the rare luxury of shock and surprise.
 I freaking adore this book for that.

 “I write these words in steel, for anything not set in metal cannot be trusted.”

 Recommended?
 Hell yeah!

 Now if I had to put forth a minor criticism or warning about this book, it would be that the slow burn is a bit redundant at times.
 Much of this book’s excess fat comes from Vin troubling perpetually over a certain dude who gets thrown aside in the most 2D way, and I was not fully on board with this character causing relationship dramas, driving Vin into a default romance, or backtracking some of her growth from the first book,

 And just on a personal level, I do wish the author had hit upon the feels a lot harder.
 Again, things happen towards the ending that had me on the brink of tears, yet as we never really get to see characters mourning these events, I was kind of left hanging in much the same way I was left hanging after the Battle of Hogwarts in Harry Potter.

-Otherwise, this is a terrific suspense!
-Readers who loved the first book may find this installment comparatively tedious and long-winded (I think for valid reasons), but I personally found it tonally consistent, and it’s not every day that an author withholds his cards and actually makes you work for the feels.
-That, I think, worth my time.
+Otherwise, this is a great suspense.
+Readers who loved the first book may find this installment comparatively tedious and long-winded, but I personally found it more tonally cohesive, and it’s not every day that an author withholds his cards and actually makes you work for the feels.
+That, I think, worth the time.

 Final thoughts: Mind-boggling turn of events!

-So with tons of feels, greater nuance, and more political intrigue, every aspect of this series was kicked up a notch.
+So with tons of feels, greater nuance, more tonal cohesive and political intrigue, every aspect of this series was kicked up a notch.
 For that, I give this installment a full 5 stars.

 My rating: 5/5 frogs